The Rev. Dennis H. Holtschneider, CM, is president of DePaul University,

 A Detroit native, he studied at Harvard University and received his doctorate in administration, planning and social policy in 1997 after writing a dissertation on the early history of financial aid in the United States.
 He earned a bachelor’s degree in mathematics from Niagara University in 1985, studied for the priesthood at Mary Immaculate Seminary in Northampton, Pa., and was ordained in 1989.

 Father Holtschneider was an administrator with St. John’s University in Queens, N.Y., from 1996 to 1999, first as assistant dean of Notre Dame College and later as associate dean of the university’s College of Liberal Arts and Sciences.
 Concurrently, he served as an assistant professor of higher education in St. John’s Graduate School of Education.
 He served as executive vice president and chief operating officer at his alma mater, Niagara University in Niagara Falls, N.Y., from 2000 to 2004, where he directed the university’s strategic planning efforts and daily operations.

 Father Holtschneider led two national studies examining trends in governance and leadership in American Catholic colleges and universities.
 He is the author of one book and numerous articles on U.S. higher education and Catholic higher education, as well as a frequent consultant and speaker on these topics.

 He is a professor of education at DePaul and a faculty member in the Harvard Graduate School of Education’s Management Development Program where he teaches strategy, and where, during the fall 2014 semester, he served as Visiting Scholar and President-in-Residence.
 He also is a faculty member at Boston College’s Institute for Administrators in Catholic Higher Education.

-Father Holtschneider has been honored widely for his work on a variety of issues.
-Recent recognition includes listing as one of Diversity MBA Magazine's Top 100 under 50 Diverse Executive Leaders (2012).
+Father Holtschneider has been honored widely for his work on a variety of issues, including being listed as one of Diversity MBA Magazine's Top 100 under 50 Diverse Executive Leaders (2012).